ocadotechnology/kube-e2etestapp/README.md

 In addition, performance metrics are captured by each runner using statsd to measure the effectiveness of our setup and help highlight problems with it.
 The file [`e2etests.yaml`](e2etests.yaml) provides yaml for deploying this to Kubernetes including RBAC permissions and statsd configuration.

 ## Configuration
-The following parameters are provided for configuration
+The following environment variables can be used to configure the e2etest container.

 Name | description | default
 --- | --- | ---